-Water rights are a hotbed issue in Montana as well as other states and they are just warming up.
-I have had several investors approach me about purchasing real estate in order to gain water rights, or purchase water rights outright and separate from the land.
-Farmers and ranchers in Montana certainly know that water rights hold value, but many are unaware of just how much their water rights can change the value of a property in the next 10 to 20 years.
+Montana water rights has become a hotbed issue and we are still early in the game of Montana water.
+I have had several investors approach me about purchasing real estate to gain Montana water rights, or purchase water rights outright and separate from the land.
+Farmers and ranchers in Montana know that water rights hold value, but many are unaware of just how much their water rights in Montana can change the value in the next 10 to 20 years.
 All we need is a shortage in other areas of the country to see a significant value change for Montana water rights.

-First things first, we do not hold ourselves out as an expert in water rights in Montana or any other state.
-As a real estate broker, we would always advise and request our clients hire a water consultant or an attorney that specializes in water rights.
-It will cost some money, but with the adjudication process of water rights, the historically inaccurate measurement process of water usage, and a hundred other factors, verifying water rights is critical.
+First thing, we do not hold ourselves out as an expert in Montana water rights or any other state.
+As a real estate broker, we always advise and request our clients hire a water consultant or an attorney that specializes in Montana water rights.
+It will cost money, but with the adjudication process of Montana water rights, the historically inaccurate measurement of water usage, and a hundred other factors, verifying water rights is critical.
 I know, I know, I don’t like spending money either but this will be money well spent.
 You will also learn a great deal in the process of what you own and what the requirements are to keep your rights.
-It is a very complicated issue with lots of gray areas and a lot of disagreements between parties.
-The old rancher adage of steal my wife but don’t steal my water holds true even today although we probably should change it to steal my spouse.
+It is a complicated issue with lots of gray areas and a lot of disagreements between parties.
+The old rancher adage of steal my wife but don’t steal my water holds true even today.

 Similar to mineral rights, water rights in Montana can be severed from the land or real estate.
-That may be a surprise to many reading this article, because we often think of water rights being attached directly to pieces of property.
+That may be a surprise to many reading this article because we often think of water rights being attached directly to pieces of property.
 With the possibility of severance, water rights become a much more dynamic and fluid investment.
 Montana water rights values can then be sold or kept separate from the land estate.

 Why would someone sever water rights from the land?